the riberia |

 It was still hard, though.
 But we still saw miracles!

-When it's hot we sleep in a "panel" which is a piece of really thin fabric.
+We stayed with the other sisters when we had no power and they shared their nightly popcorn with us.
+When it's hot we sleep in a "panel" which is a piece of really thin fabric. |

 One day we were avoiding a lady who we had marked with, but were told that we NEED to have a member with us to teach her because she talks about Satan and with really rude language and...
 I’m not exactly sure what, but dark stuff that made Sister Pina and her mini leave her house really fast when they sat with her one time.
 But, no member could come with us, so we went down a few streets from where she lives.
 I thought one would be enough, but then I felt like we should go down one more.
 And WOW!
 WE ended up contacting some people, and one of them was a former investigator that was going to get baptized with her cousin, but they both went to a party or something the day before or something... somehow it fell, and they also stopped going to church.
 But now we’re going to talk with them and see how they’re doing and where they’re at!
 It was a tender mercy!